 A community built within a natural forest and featuring a waterway within, The Woodlands is one of the most scenic towns in Texas.
 Whether you want to kayak at Riva Row Boat House or get lost in the trees at the George Mitchell Nature Preserve, there are plenty of fun ways to beat the Texas heat.
 Even better, you can enjoy the sultry summer evenings by taking in a concert at the picturesque Cynthia Woods Mitchell Pavilion—the home of the Houston Symphony.
 This pavilion is actually connected to Waterway Square and The Woodlands Mall—all by the super scenic The Woodlands Waterway.
 You’ll want to gaze at the gorgeous waterfalls and choreographed fountains in the square but, should you decide to get in on the action, you can hop on the Waterway Taxi and take in the sights by cruise.

-The Woodlands has become a hugely popular place to live in the U.S. so, if you set your sights on this charming Texas town, you should also pop in and see the two stunning model homes in Canopy Green in Creekside Park
+The Woodlands has become a hugely popular place to live in the U.S. so, if you set your sights on this charming Texas town, you should also pop in and see the two stunning model homes in Canopy Green in Creekside Park by Shea Homes.

 Located near Houston and Sugar Land, Missouri City offers plenty to do in its own right.
 Those looking to sink some putts will love Quail Valley Golf Course.
 Originally designed to be a country club, this scenic course offers a luxurious feel at a reasonable price.
 Movie maniacs will never want to see a flick another way again after visiting Missouri City’s Star Cinema Grill.
 Serving up aptly named bites like “Lord of the Onion Rings” and “Say Hello to My Little Fries,” you will enjoy kicking back in one of their super comfy reclining chairs, snacking and catching a movie.
 Or, you might want to “Breakfast on the Bayou” at the largest urban wildlife refuge in the U.S., the Armand Bayou Nature Center.
 Learn about bayou life and nosh on pastries and more as you take a leisurely pontoon boat ride.
 Whatever you choose to do, you’ll lose your heart to this charming city.